-5060.1.4 The Minutes shall not contain any argument, opinions, conclusions, inflammatory or defamatory matter, quotes, conjecture, allegations or personal attacks.
+5060.1.4 The Minutes shall not contain any argument, opinions conclusions, inflammatory or defamatory matter, quotes, conjecture, allegations or personal attacks.
 The Minutes shall contain nothing more than brief summaries of the facts of what was presented to the Police Commission and discussed and decided by the Police Commission.
-Minutes shall be streamlined and shall be drafted in the form of Action Minutes so that they are simple, concise, and inclusive without verbosity, unnecessary detail or the inclusion of material not germane to the issue.
+Minutes shall be streamlined and shall be drafted in the form of Action Minutes so that they are simple, concise, and inclusive without verbosity, unnecessary detail or the inclusion of material not germane to the issge.

-5060.1.5 The draft Minutes shall not be published or disseminated to anyone except the Police Commissioners in their commission packet, to the Chief of Police / District Manager, and to District Counsel unless otherwise directed by the Chairperson of the Police Commission.
+5060.1.5 The draft Minutes shall not be published or disseminated to anyone except the Police Commissioners in their commission packet, to the Chief of Police / District Manager, and to District Counsel unless otherwise directed by the Chairperson of the Police Commission but they shall be included in the public handouts before the meeting on which they appear for approval.
+The copies of the draft minutes that are handed out before the meeting shall be notated in large capital, bold letters with the word DRAFT.